puppetlabs/puppet-docs/source/pe/3.7/install_upgrading.markdown

 1. You will need to create databases for RBAC, activity service, and the node classifier before upgrading.
 2. The databases you create need to have the citext extension enabled.

+After upgrading you will need to manually [classify the new PE groups](./install_upgrading_notes.html#classifying-pe-groups).

 > **Disabling/Enabling Live Management During an Upgrade**
 >